mvincerx/git-workflows-training/starwars-ipsum.md

 The plans you refer to will soon be back in our hands.
 =====================================================

-Kid, I've flown from one side of this galaxy to the other.
-I've seen a lot of strange stuff, but I've never seen anything to make me believe there's one all-powerful Force controlling everything.
-There's no mystical energy field that controls my destiny.
-It's all a lot of simple tricks and nonsense.
-You mean it controls your actions?

-Hokey religions and ancient weapons are no match for a good blaster at your side, kid.
-I want to come with you to Alderaan.
-There's nothing for me here now.
-I want to learn the ways of the Force and be a Jedi, like my father before me.

 Don't underestimate the Force.
 Dantooine.
 They're on Dantooine.
 I care.
 So, what do you think of her, Han?
 Still, she's got a lot of spirit.
 I don't know, what do you think?
 What!?